Macular Degeneration Treatment Near Harrison City, PA

 Macular Degeneration Treatment Options

 It is important to receive regular screening for macular degeneration.
-If the disease is caught early enough before scarring and significant damage occurs, vision can usually be preserved and blindness can be prevented.
+If the disease is caught before scarring and significant damage occurs, vision can usually be preserved and blindness prevented.
 Treatment options for this disease include:

 - Professional Retinal Surgeon Referral for Eye Injections to Block Development of New Blood Vessels/Block Leakage